 When they are completed they are big and fluffy paper flowers!

-The aztecs call them cempasúchil which in Nāhuatl means “twenty flowers.”
+The Aztecs called them cempasúchil which in Nāhuatl means “twenty flowers.”
 In modern Mexico, this name is sometimes replaced with the term Flor de Muerto (Flower of Dead).
 In some villages, people leave a trail of marigolds from their front door to their loved one's grave, so that the deceased may easily find their way back home again.
-The attractive scent of the marigold is said to draw them back to earth for the yearly Dia de los Muertos reunion.
+The attractive scent of the marigold is said to draw them back to earth for the yearly Dia de Los Muertos reunion.

-Stay tuned for my Book of Life La Muerte / Sugar Skull make-up tutorial!
+Check out my Book of Life La Muerte / Sugar Skull makeup tutorial and my DIY Sugar Skull 3D Printed mask!